RePoseDM: Recurrent Pose Alignment and Gradient Guidance for Pose Guided Image Synthesis: Experiments

 \subsection{Person Re-Identification}

-We evaluate applicability of images generated from \textit{RePoseDM} in improving the performance of downstream task person re-identification (re-ID) with data augmentation of images generated from our method.
-We perform this evaluation with data augmentation on Market-1501 dataset.
-Specifically, we take a random sample of 20\%, 40\%, 60\% and 80\% from training dataset, and augment each set with images generated from our method for the randomly selected source image and randomly selected target pose.
-To facilitate the comparison of our method with other baselines we repeat the above procedure for augmented set creation from images generated with other baselines as well.
-Specifically , we select PIDM\cite{bhunia2023person}, PTN\cite{zhu2019progressive}, GFLA\cite{ren2020deep} and DPTN\cite{zhang2022exploring}.
-Tab. \ref{tab:pid} present the results using the backbone ResNet50 on each of the individual sets with data augmentation from different methods.
-The performance of fine-tuned ResNet50 on data augmented with our method outperforms all the other methods.
+We evaluate the applicability of images generated from \textit{RePoseDM} in improving the performance of the downstream task of person re-identification (re-ID) with data augmentation using images generated from our method.
+We perform this evaluation with data augmentation on the Market-1501 dataset.
+Specifically, we randomly sample 20\%, 40\%, 60\%, and 80\% from the training dataset and augment each set with images generated from our method for the randomly selected source image and randomly selected target pose.
+To facilitate the comparison of our method with other baselines, we repeat the above procedure for augmented set creation from images generated with other baselines as well.
+Specifically, we select PIDM \cite{bhunia2023person}, PTN \cite{zhu2019progressive}, GFLA \cite{ren2020deep}, and DPTN \cite{zhang2022exploring}.
+Tab.\ref{tab:pid} presents the results using the ResNet50 backbone on each of the individual sets with data augmentation from different methods.
+The performance of the fine-tuned ResNet50 on data augmented with our method outperforms all the other methods.